 Gillian (5H) – Gilly, you consistently display kindness, compassion, sincerity, warmth and thoughtfulness in your daily interactions with your peers and all MSM staff.
 Your gentle leadership and genuine care for others shine brightly each day and contribute so positively to our school community.
 Your ability to treat others with respect and empathy is truly admirable and reflects the values we cherish.
 We are so proud of you for the way you uplift those around you.
 Keep being your incredible self!

 Bethanie (5L) – Bethanie, you have demonstrated outstanding resilience throughout the start of the year, showing bravery and a willingness to step outside your comfort zone.
-You have enthusiastically participated in a wide range of extra activities, including Readers Cup, lunchtime games and Swim Fit.
+You have enthusiastically participated in a wide range of extra curricular activities, including Readers Cup, lunchtime games and Swim Fit.
 Your positive attitude, determination and readiness to give new challenges a go make you a wonderful role model for your peers.
 Well done!

 Aubrey (5L) - Aubrey is a diligent and enthusiastic learner who consistently gives her best.
 Always engaged in every task, she approaches her work with care, focus and a positive attitude.
 Her ability to follow instructions, stay organised and persist through challenges shows true commitment to her learning.
 Aubrey, you really know how to thrive in Year Five—well done!